"Born Again" ― What Did Jesus Mean?

 NIRV, HCSB, NLV, ESV, NASB, RSV, ASV, Amplified, Young, Darby, Webster,

-HNV) We can also be sure that Jesus said born again by understanding what
+HNV) We can also be sure that Jesus meant "born again"

 For anything to happen "again" the same thing must have taken

-place at least once previously.
+place at least once before.
 Did Jesus indicate to Nicodemus that he

-to his words.
-But, Jesus quickly ruled that out, saying, "What has been born from the
+time.
+But Jesus quickly ruled that out when he said, "What has been born from the

 flesh is flesh, and what has been born from the spirit is spirit." (vs.